danielhz/sparql-prov-watdiv/README.md

 # Provenance for SPARQL queries via Query Rewiring: WatDiv benchmark

-This repository contains the source code that defines an experiment to show the overhead of a method to compute how-provenance for SPARQL queries via query rewiriting.
-This experiment is based on the WatDiv benchmark.
+This is the source code repository of a experiment to study a method for computing how-provenance for SPARQL via query rewriting.
+This is experiment is based on the WatDiv benchmark that is a well-known synthetic benchmark that defines an RDF dataset with varying structural characteristics and selectivity classes.

 ## Structure of this repository